-“Injured Humanity” was intended to shock readers and called on the conscience of citizens to “reject, with horror, the smallest participation in such infernal transactions.”
-This broadside was printed in New York City by Samuel Wood, a prolific Quaker-reformist printer.
+“Injured Humanity” was intended to shock readers and calls on the conscience of citizens to “reject, with horror, the smallest participation in such infernal transactions.”
+This broadside was printed in New York City by Samuel Wood, a prolific Quaker-reformist.

 In New York City in 1741 an economic decline exacerbated conflict between slaves engaged in commercial activity and working-class white colonists who felt their jobs were threatened.
 This tension boiled over in the spring when a series of fires led white New Yorkers to fear a slave uprising.
 The events became popularly known as the New York Conspiracy of 1741 (also called the Negro Plot or the Slave Insurrection).
 Nearly 200 people were arrested, including at least twenty whites, some of whom were suspected of being Catholic saboteurs and spies.